-The Diligence Provider identified six mortgage loans in the Diligence Sample that did not comply materially with the terms of our Selling Guide (each a "Material Finding") based on its review of the loans.
-We previously had identified three of these loans as having Eligibility Defects in the course of our post-purchase QC Review, and these loans were referred to the loan sellers for repurchase.
-Of the remaining three loans identified by the Diligence Provider, one was excluded from the Reference Pool and two will be removed from the Reference Pool prior to the first Distribution Date as a Reference Pool Removal.
-The following tables summarize the results of the Diligence Provider's credit and document reviews of the Diligence Sample, including the results of the Fannie Mae QC review for the six loans described above:
+The Diligence Provider identified 10 mortgage loans in the Diligence Sample that did not comply materially with the terms of our Selling Guide (each a "Material Finding") based on its review of the loans.
+We previously had identified seven of these loans as having Eligibility Defects in the course of our post-purchase QC Review, and these loans were referred to the loan sellers for repurchase.
+All three of the remaining loans identified by the Diligence Provider will be removed from the Reference Pool during the first Distribution Date in December 2014 as a Reference Pool Removal.
+The following tables summarize the results of the Diligence Provider's credit, property valuation and document review of the Diligence Sample, including the results of the Fannie Mae QC review for the 10 loans described above:

-Number of Loans Percentage of Diligence Sample
+Number of Percentage of

+Loans Diligence Sample

 Total Diligence Sample 608 100.0%

-Loans with Material Findings 6 1.0%
+Loans with Material Findings 10 1.6%